Spain: Angry reception as king visits flood-hit Valencia – DW – 11/03/2024

 So far, authorities have recovered 217 bodies, with 213 of them in the eastern Valencia region.
 Dozens of people are still missing.

-On Sunday, the search continued with the help of some 4,000 new troops who arrived overnight.
+On Sunday, the search continued with the help of about 4,000 new troops who arrived overnight.
 An additional 1,000 troops were expected to arrive on Sunday.

+Spain's state meteorological agency issued a warning for heavy rain in the Valencia region, coinciding with the royal visit.

+Authorities have been seeking to distribute aid to devastated towns and villages, some of which have been cut off from food, water and electricity since the torrential rain overnight from Tuesday into Wednesday.

 Volunteers assist in clearing debris